newmediacollective/Sites/README.md

 ./scripts/optimize-images.sh
 ```

-This uses ImageMagick to export all `*.jpg` images as progress jpegs with Google's recommended settings.
+This uses ImageMagick to export all `*.jpg` images as progressive jpegs with Google's recommended settings.